climate-action-kits/pxt-fwd-edu/gr3-forcewind-use.md

 Next, click the ``|Download|`` button to download the blank project to start up the simulators.

 ## Activity 3: Use your Project
-We are ready to play with our wind turbine!
+We are ready to use our wind turbine!
 Follow the instructions at the top of the screen.
 When you are ready for more information, click 'Tell me more!'

-## Use Step 1 @showdialog
+## Use Step 1
 Think back to the wind turbine picture.
 What part of our physical project represents:
 The wind?